vritika-jpg/FinSight/README.md

 FinSight is designed to resist hallucination through:
 - Explicit system prompt instruction: *"Never guess or use outside knowledge to fill gaps"*
+- Forced source attribution — every answer must cite the company and document section
+- Fiscal year requirement on every financial figure
+- Low temperature (0.1) to reduce speculative generation
 - Source-grounded retrieval — answers only from uploaded documents
-- Low temperature (0.1) to reduce creativity in factual responses

-**Known boundary cases:**
+**Known boundary cases where hallucination risk is elevated:**
-- Azure standalone revenue (Microsoft does not disclose this separately — a common hallucination trigger)
+- **Azure standalone revenue** — Microsoft does not disclose this as a separate line item in their 10-K (only "Intelligent Cloud" segment is reported).
+This is a documented hallucination trigger.
-- Questions referencing data outside the uploaded filing years
-- Market share figures (never reported in 10-Ks)
+- **Market share figures** — never reported in 10-K filings; model should refuse but may speculate

-*(See presentation for documented hallucination examples and analysis)*
+- **Queries outside uploaded filing years** — no temporal boundary enforcement
+- **Partial retrieval** — if only 1 of 3 companies' chunks are retrieved, the model may fill gaps confidently

 ---